brundinm/brundinm/README.md

   Java-based bibliographic search tool TAL Online (using OCLC’s SiteSearch set of tools), a province-wide virtual union catalog maintained by The Alberta Library providing unified access to the catalogs of hundreds of libraries across Alberta (academic, public, and special libraries).
+In 2002, the TAL Online team was awarded the LibraryNet Best Practices Award by Industry Canada and LibaryNet for innovation in a library communication and technology project, and features that I had developed in TAL Online were mentioned in the announcement of the award.
 - Designed and created a Microsoft Access and VBA bindery database application to automate the bindery process at the University of Alberta Libraries.
+The University of Alberta Libraries Bindery Database was implemented in December 1997, and it is still in production 27 years later!
 - Developed an experimental web-based library catalog for a reference book collection using Perl CGI scripts and SSI directives at the School of Library and Information Studies, University of Alberta.
 Library catalog features